alexiscreuzot/KAPinField/README.md

 pinField.properties.animateFocus = true // Animate the currently focused token
 pinField.properties.isSecure = false // Secure pinField will hide actual input pinField.properties.secureToken = "*" // Token used to hide actual character input when using isSecure = true
+pinField.properties.isUppercased = false // You can set this to convert input to uppercased.
 ```

 ##### Styling